But there are many good reasons to consider reading. Here are a few:

 And it’s not just that TED pours thousands of dollars into making each speaker look good.
-The speakers themselves put as much of their lives as possible on hold while they go through this training regime.
+The speakers themselves put as much of their lives as possible on hold while they go through this training regimen.

 Your Audience Doesn’t Care if You Read Your Speech from Notes

 Unless you’re planning to undergo the same exhaustive and months-long process that TED speakers go through, please don’t kid yourself that not using notes will, in and of itself, make you look more like a world-class speaker.

 And if using notes (or cue cards, or any technology that’s available to you) helps you to prepare, practice and deliver a better speech in the time that you have available, why would you not use them?

-They just want to connect with you and get value from what you’re presenting to them.
+They just want to connect with you and get value from the ideas that you’re presenting to them.

 If I’ve persuaded you that it’s OK to read a speech (and I hope I have!)…